zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Onboarding your REST service with API ML

-The following steps outline the overall process to onboard a REST service with the API ML.
+The following steps outline the overall process to onboard a REST service with the API ML using the _PJE_.
 Each step is described in further detail in this article.

 1. [Prerequisites](#prerequisites)